MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/known-issues.md

 ### As of October 29, 2020

-- Servicing Profile Device & Issues page take time to load
+- The servicing profile device and issues page takes time to load.
-- When creating the Serving profile with the default values, device will not be added to the profile
+- When creating the serving profile with the default values, the device might not be added to the profile
-- Please wait dialogue is sometimes shown on the Inventory page
+- The Inventory page sometimes displays a Please wait dialog box.

 ## Release notes

 ### October 29, 2020

-- New Channel selection option when creating the Servicing Profile
+- Servicing profile now includes new update channel.
-- Fixed an issue in the first run experience crashing when setting up Servicing Profile
+- Fixed an issue in the first run experience crashing when setting up servicing profile.
-- Updated the Servicing Profile "Getting Started" page to show more accurate devices numbers
+- Updated the servicing profile Getting started page to show more accurate devices numbers.